layrtonmota/netflixclone/README.md

-Main Netflix clone web page made for educational purposes only.
+Main Netflix clone web page made using ReactJS for educational purposes only.